David Ramsey – Chief Executive Officer

 David has been involved in STM publishing for over 15 years, having spent most his career as Managing Director of Touch Group plc, overseeing a publishing business producing review journals in 15 different areas of medicine, at a rate of over 60 issues per year.

-Prior to forming Medical Media Communications (Publishing) Ltd (trading as Radcliffe Cardiology) David worked as Commercial Director and Publishing Consultant for Electric Word plc managing a series of journals for primary care practitioners in the UK, their cardiology portfolio of journals and launching an electronic version of the Renal Drug Handbook.
+Prior to forming Radcliffe Group Ltd, David worked as Commercial Director and Publishing Consultant for Electric Word plc managing a series of journals for primary care practitioners in the UK, their cardiology portfolio of journals and launching an electronic version of the Renal Drug Handbook.

 David has a real passion for digital publishing and the dissemination of medical education in multimedia formats.
 He strives on a daily basis to integrate digital publishing best practices in to our publishing model.